x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mobile-access/remote-wipe-on-mobile-phone.md

 4. Select **Save**.

-### Use the Shell to wipe a user's phone
+### Use Exchange Online PowerShell to wipe a user's phone

-You can use the **Clear-MobileDevice** cmdlet in the Shell to wipe a user's phone.
+You can use the **Clear-MobileDevice** cmdlet in Exchange Online PowerShell to wipe a user's phone.

 The following command wipes the device named WM_TonySmith and sends a confirmation message to admin@contoso.com.